giacomosodini/interview/README.md

 ### 1. Coding part

-If possible, please integrate your code into this repository, following the structure and instructions provided earlier.
+If possible, please integrate your code into this repository, following the structure and instructions provided.

 We’ve prepared three sample datasets: